grafana/loki/docs/design-documents/2020-03-logql-fields.md

 The limit operator can be applied to a log field  as well as a log stream.

-For example all of the above are corrects.
+For example all of the above are correct.

 ```logql
 {job="prod/query-frontend"} | logfmt query duration | sort duration desc | limit 25